redpanda-data/connect/website/docs/components/inputs/nsq.md

 ### `topic`

-`string` The topic to consume from.
+The topic to consume from.

+Type: `string`
+Default: `"benthos_messages"`

 ### `channel`

-`string` The channel to consume from.
+The channel to consume from.

+Type: `string`
+Default: `"benthos_stream"`

 ### `user_agent`

-`string` A user agent to assume when connecting.
+A user agent to assume when connecting.

+Type: `string`
+Default: `"benthos_consumer"`

 ### `max_in_flight`

-`number` The maximum number of pending messages to consume at any given time.
+The maximum number of pending messages to consume at any given time.

+Type: `number`
+Default: `100`